The Shining

 The Evil Dead

-Evil Dead is a cult classic that has gained a massive following over the years and follows five friends who decide to take a trip to a remote cabin in the woods for a weekend getaway.
+The Evil Dead is a cult classic that has gained a massive following over the years and follows five friends who decide to take a trip to a remote cabin in the woods for a weekend getaway.
 However, things take a turn for the worse when they accidentally unleash flesh-possessing demons that start to terrorize them.

-The movie was the launchpad for Bruce Campbell's career as Ash Williams, who becomes the unlikely hero in the fight against the demonic forces and is a huge cult figure in the world of horror.
+The film is known for its innovative camera work and the practical effects used in the film are also impressive, and was also the launchpad for Bruce Campbell's career as Ash Williams, who becomes the unlikely hero in the fight against the demonic forces and is a huge cult figure in the world of horror.
 [The Evil Dead on IMDB]

 Poltergeist revolves around a suburban family who are living a peaceful life until their home is invaded by some pesky and quite active ghosts, who start tormenting the family and eventually abduct their youngest daughter.
 They meant business!